Nonlinear diode effect and Berezinskii-Kosterlitz-Thouless transition in purely two-dimensional noncentrosymmetric superconductors: Total Superfluid Stiffness

 By neglecting the higher-order terms in these equations, Eqs.~(\ref{Kl}) and (\ref{yl}) are derived.
 Let us introduce $X(l) = 1 - \frac{\pi}{2} K(l)$ and substitute it into the above equations.
 Note that these parameters $X(l)$ and $Y(l)$ are not the spatial coordinates.
 We will write them as $X$ and $Y$ in some places in this section for brevity.
 Neglecting $O(XY^2)$,~$O(Y^4)$, $O(X^2Y)$, and $O(Y^3)$ terms, we obtain the differential equations, $dX/dl = 8\pi^2Y^2$ and $dY/dl = 2XY$.
 From these equations, we have

 where $C_0$ is a real number.
 It should be noticed that renormalization group flows of $X(l)$ and $Y(l)$ strongly depend on the signs of $C_0$ and $X(l)$.
-The solutions are classified into three regions by the lines $2\pi Y(l) = \pm X(l)$.
+The solutions are classified into three regions by the lines $2\pi Y(l) = \pm X(l)$, as depicted in Fig.~\ref{fig2}.
 The renormalization group flow in each region does not cross over to another region.
 First, the region with $C_0<0$ and $X(l)<0$ is termed as \textit{Region I}.
 In this region, $X(l)$ and $Y(l)$ are given as follows:

 where $D_0= \frac{\sqrt{|C_0|}+X(0)}{\sqrt{|C_0|}-X(0)}$ and $X(0)=1- \frac{\pi}{2} K_B$.
 In Region I, all renormalization group flows end at $Y=0$ and $X<0$, meaning that the renormalized superfluid stiffness at scale $l$, $K(l)$, is still finite even if $l$ is pushed to infinity.
 Second, the region with $C_0>0$ is termed as \textit{Region II}, and $X(l)$ and $Y(l)$ are obtained as